pierrecregut/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 recycled and are bound to new HostClaims, potentially belonging to other clusters.

+#### Hybrid Clusters

-#### As a cluster administrator I would like to build a cluster with different kind of nodes
+As a cluster administrator I would like to build a cluster with different kind of nodes.

 This scenario assumes that: